 - Vine Training System: 66 years old Pergola Abruzzese – Canopy training system

 - Hand harvested mid-October

-Intensely aromatic, powerful and elegant.
-Smoky dark and red cherry fruits with spices.
-Flavors of violets, roses and licorice.
+Archivio is intensely aromatic, powerful and elegant.
+Smoky red cherry and dark fruits complemented by spices.
+Violets, roses and liquorice flavors on the palate.
 Smooth, vibrant and fresh.

-Inagural release; 100% massal selection Montepulciano d’Abruzzo grapes from 4 distinct biotypes; alcohol 14%; Archivio is a single vineyard wine from the historical 2.5 ha vineyard with 65 year old vines; strong clay subsoil under limestone soils; fermented in stainless steel with only indigenous yeasts 40 days; spontaneous malolactic fermentation; aged 12 months in 30% oak barriques, 70% stainless; bottled unfined and unfiltered; aged 12 months in bottle.
+100% massal selection Montepulciano d’Abruzzo grapes from 4 distinct biotypes; alcohol 14.5%; Archivio is a single vineyard wine from our historical 2.5 ha vineyard with 65 year old vines; strong clay subsoil under limestone soils containing iron oxides; fermented in stainless steel with only indigenous yeasts 40 days; spontaneous malolactic fermentation; aged 12 months in 30% oak barriques, 70% stainless; bottled unfined and unfiltered; aged 12 months in bottle.

 - 100% massal selection Montepulciano d’Abruzzo from 4 different biotypes

 - Alcohol: 14.5%